John-R-Wallace-NOAA/rgit/README.md

     # Show the file in the working directory.
     file.show('git.R')

-    # Inspect what is going on with verbose = TRUE and inspecting the undeleted repo.
+    # Inspect what is going on with verbose = TRUE and inspecting the undeleted repo (need permissions to push).
     gitPush(git.R, subDir = 'R',  gitDir = repoPath, verbose = TRUE, deleteRepoAfterPush = FALSE)

     # A normal call with defaults.